 I was born in the north of England then moved, as a newly married young thing, to British Columbia of which I knew very little at the time.
 It was planned as a two year adventure.
 Was it the excitement of living in the new world of northern BC where deep snow and, at times, minus 30 (or lower) temperatures were the norm for almost half the year or the delights of rediscovering spring in February with my move to Vancouver after six years?
 Whatever the reason, I became a Canadian citizen and made BC my home for 39 years.

 In the spring of 2019, I retired from my lifelong career as a speech and language therapist and having moved on from my marriage eleven years before, upped and returned to Manchester (my first love) to help support my elderly mother.
 I am now making my home back in the city of my birth.
-When Covid-19 will allow, I will be making regular trips back to Vancouver, to be with my kids and my dear friends there.

 Language and literature have always drawn me.
 The only subject at school I excelled in was English and writing poems and stories was part of my life as long as I can remember.
 In 1988, in what may have been an early mid-life crisis, perhaps searching for meaning in life, I began to pursue my dream of being a writer.